Kanban Board Examples for Your Team to be Awesome

 A kanban board is part of a visual system for organizing workflows.
 Kanban is a Japanese word meaning “sign” or “billboard,” and is the name given to an organizational method invented at the Toyota Company.
-The method utilizes a simple board and card system, allowing everyone on a team to have visibility on the larger picture of team activity as well as on individual tasks that need to be accomplished.
+Kanban method utilizes a simple board and card system, allowing everyone on a team to have visibility on the larger picture of team activity as well as on individual tasks that need to be accomplished.

-Personal Kanban boards can be as simple as sticky notes on the wall or rows of business cards on your desk, but digital kanban boards add functionality to the system.
+Examples of Kanban Board consist of personal Kanban boards that can be as simple as sticky notes on the wall or rows of business cards on your desk, but for project management, digital kanban boards add functionality to the system.

 Raise your hands,

-Here are some personal kanban board examples for a few different kinds of teams:
+Who can use the Kanban board?
+Just about anybody.
+Here are some kanban board examples for a few different kinds of teams:

 The marketing team is the face of your company, and you want to put your best face forward.
-Marketing teams can use kanban boards to organize their ongoing processes, including regular content production and internal communications creation.
+Marketing teams can use kanban boards to organize their ongoing processes, prioritizing tasks, including regular content production and internal communications creation.
 Time-limited efforts like market research projects and marketing campaigns can be managed with Kanban as well.

 Creative teams can utilize kanban boards to break up content requests into text, design, and web engineering.
 This helps team members with diverse skills better communicate across disciplines, giving everyone a visual representation of project status.
 Kanban boards can also reduce administrative time, leaving more minutes in the day for the actual creating of creative work.